kyovalskye/Learning-Javascript/README.md

 # Learning-Javascript
-This repository are just my journey to learning a Javascript :D
+Ignore this repository, This repository are just my journey to learning a Javascript :D